tipi-build/docs/docs/index.rst

 * Code scanning & conventions over build configuration
 * 0 setup just coding

-  - Just select one environment from our [supported list](https://github.com/nxxm/polly/tree/master/), or specify your own.
+  - Just select one environment from our `Supported list <https://github.com/nxxm/polly/tree/master/>`_, WebAssembly is the default or specify your own.
   - nxxm.io will ship the compiler and runtime library automatically

 .. _every-project-lib-label: